 Due to his scientific background, Dr Schramm has specific experience and knowledge in areas where a profound understanding of clients’ products and technologies is essential.
-He represents major players in the electronics, automotive, renewable energies and IT industries in patent infringement cases, as well as in validity proceedings before all major patent courts in Germany.
-This includes a range of international cross-border litigation.
-In addition, he supports clients in drafting and negotiating patent licence, R&D and software agreements, as well as in prosecuting IP rights.
+He represents major players in the electronics, automotive, telecommunication, renewable energies and IT industries in patent infringement cases, as well as in validity proceedings before all major patent courts in Germany.
+This includes a range of cross-border litigation.
+In addition, he supports clients in drafting and negotiating patent licence, R&D and software agreements, as well as in due diligence proceedings and in prosecuting IP rights.

-Dr Schramm studied physics (minor subject: computer science) in Erlangen and Berlin and spent time as a scholar at Lawrence Livermore National Laboratory (United States) with a grant from the North Atlantic Treaty Organisation Scientific Affairs Division.
-Parallel to his PhD studies, he studied law in Berlin and Wurzburg (minor subject: comparative law and conflict of laws).
-Before being admitted to the Bar, he gained further patent law experience during internships at the EPO and at a law firm in Washington DC.
+Dr Schramm studied physics (with a minor in computer science) in Erlangen and Berlin, and spent time as a scholar at Lawrence Livermore National Laboratory (United States) with a grant from the North Atlantic Treaty Organisation Scientific Affairs Division.
+In parallel to his PhD studies, he studied law in Berlin and Wurzburg (with a minor in comparative law and conflict of laws).
+Before being admitted to the Bar in Germany, he gained further patent law experience during internships at the EPO and at a law firm in Washington DC.

 Dr Schramm is a member of the German Association for Intellectual Property and Copyright, the European Patent Litigation Lawyers Association, the European Patent Litigators Association, the German Association of Intellectual Property Professionals and the Licensing Executives Society.
 Besides his work in intellectual property, he is still engaged in physics – especially through the German Physical Society, Working Group on Industry, where he is responsible for the yearly event Physics in Industry.